gmedinat/gmedinat.github.io/research-highlights.md

     <!-- Image on the left of text -->
     <img src="Figures/two_plots_shades_95_all_noSex_Rgc_Mask_sinCorr.png" alt="Data Plots" style="width: 400px; margin-right: 15px;">
     <p style="text-align: justify;">>
-        The two plots here have shading without sex...tractor?
+        The two plots here have shading?
 I'm trying to decipher these titles but I don't know anything haha.
 Anyways, you are awesome and are doing so much!
 I hope this website helps show people all the things you do!
 It would be really cool for you to have a place to talk about some of the things you've done that don't really have a place anywhere in your applications.
 If you talk candidly about some of your outreach things in Chile, or side stuff you've done at UT, I bet people would read it and see a bit more of your personality so they could decide if you'd be a good match for their programs or not.
-I love you!
     </p>
 </div>